Skip to main content

 Also read, Thermal profile for solder reflow.

-How to solder QFN onto a PCB?
+How are QFN packages soldered on a PCB?

 Soldering is a part of the QFN assembly process.
 During the assembly process, the components are mounted after solder paste screening.
 After QFN components are mounted using a pick and place tool, they are soldered using reflow soldering.
 When the PCB goes into a reflow oven, the temperature inside will make certain areas of the board heat faster than the rest.
 The heavier components and large copper areas will take more time to get heated.